 - Pro: Native multimodal input — images, audio, video, code, documents in one conversation

-- Pro: Massive context window (1M tokens, 2M in preview) handles huge document sets
+- Pro: Massive context window (1M tokens) handles huge document sets

 - Pro: Real-time web access and Deep Research feature for grounded, cited outputs